till-s/mecatica-usb/README.md

 </dt><dd>

   Signal remote wakeup.
-In order to take effect remote-wakeup must have been enable by the host and marked as supported in the currently active configuration descriptor.
+In order to take effect remote-wakeup must have been enabled by the host and marked as supported in the currently active configuration descriptor.

 </dd><dt>